FRRouting/frr/doc/user/bgp.rst

 Ethernet Segments
 """""""""""""""""
-An Ethernet Segment can be configured by specifying a system-MAC and a local discriminator against the bond interface on the PE (via zebra) -
+An Ethernet Segment can be configured by specifying a system-MAC and a local discriminator or a complete ESINAME against the bond interface on the PE (via zebra) -

-.. clicmd:: evpn mh es-id (1-16777215)
+.. clicmd:: evpn mh es-id <(1-16777215)|ESINAME>

 .. clicmd:: evpn mh es-sys-mac X:X:X:X:X:X

 The sys-mac and local discriminator are used for generating a 10-byte, Type-3 Ethernet Segment ID.
+ESINAME is a 10-byte, Type-0 Ethernet Segment ID - "00:AA:BB:CC:DD:EE:FF:GG:HH:II".

 Type-1 (EAD-per-ES and EAD-per-EVI) routes are used to advertise the locally attached ESs and to learn off remote ESs in the network.
 Local Type-2/MAC-IP